ValuIancu24/BankApp/README.md

 │       └── utils/          # Utility functions
 └── .github/
     └── workflows/          # CI/CD workflows
-🔐 Authentication Flow
+### Authentication Flow
-User registers or logs in through the frontend
+-User registers or logs in through the frontend

-Backend validates credentials and issues a JWT token
+-Backend validates credentials and issues a JWT token

-Token is stored in localStorage and sent with the Authorization header
+-Token is stored in localStorage and sent with the Authorization header

-Backend middleware validates the token on protected routes
+-Backend middleware validates the token on protected routes

-Expired token triggers automatic logout
+-Expired token triggers automatic logout

-💰 Transaction Processing
+### Transaction Processing
-User initiates a transaction (transfer, deposit, withdrawal, bill payment)
+-User initiates a transaction (transfer, deposit, withdrawal, bill payment)

-Backend validates the transaction (e.g., funds, limits)
+-Backend validates the transaction (e.g., funds, limits)

-Transaction is recorded in the database
+-Transaction is recorded in the database

-Account balances are updated
+-Account balances are updated

-Currency conversion applied if needed
+-Currency conversion applied if needed

-Confirmation sent to the user
+-Confirmation sent to the user

-👥 Contributors
-Your Name

-Your Friend's Name

 📄 License
 This project is licensed under the MIT License – see the LICENSE file for details.

-🔮 Future Enhancements
-📱 Mobile application using React Native

-🔐 Two-factor authentication

-🧾 PDF statement generation

-⏰ Scheduled/recurring payments

-🎯 Savings goals and financial planning tools

-📲 Push notifications for account activities

-🌙 Dark mode theme